MIT-DB-Class/go-db-2024/lab1.md

 9. `pageKey()` - Return a struct that can be used as a key for the page.
 The buffer pool uses this to determine whether the page is cached or not.
 We have provided an implementation hint in the comment of this function.

 At this point, your code should pass the unit tests in `heap_file_test.go` and `buffer_pool_test.go`.
-This completes the tests for this lab.
+This completes the unit tests for this lab.
 You should complete the final exercises in the next section.

 <a name="query_walkthrough"></a>